Working and Careers in Water and Aquatic Science

 A fish hatchery biologist and technician raise fish to be stocked into Texas’ lakes, rivers, bays, and estuaries.

-Freshwater fish hatchery biologists raise fish to be stocked into Texas’ lakes and rivers.
-Fish they raise may be used to bring back a species that has disappeared from a lake or to provide more fish for people to catch in a lake, stream, or bay.
+Fish raised by the fish hatchery biologist and technician may be used to bring back a species of fish that has disappeared from a lake or to provide more fish for people to catch in a lake, stream, or bay.
 There are many kinds of jobs to do at a fish hatchery.
-Hatchery biologists work for state and federal fisheries agencies, and private aquaculture farms.
-Workers who feed fish, maintain hatchery facilities, and do much of the field work are often called technicians and have at least a high school degree.
+A fish hatchery biologist works for state and federal fisheries agencies, and private aquaculture farms.
+Workers who feed fish, maintain hatchery facilities, and do much of the field work are often called a fish hatchery technician.
+Technicians have at least a high school degree.
 Many have a bachelor’s degree.
-Biologists oversee the health and nutrition of fish, as well as ensure safe transport of fish to the places where the fish are stocked.
+The fish hatchery biologist oversees the health and nutrition of fish, as well as ensures safe transport of fish to the places where the fish are stocked.
 Biologists usually have a master’s degree in fishery biology or a related field.